Pavlo Shandruk

+Early life

-Shandruk was born in the village of Borsuky, near Kremenets in the Volhynia Governorate of the Russian Empire (present-day Ternopil Oblast of Ukraine).
-He completed his studies in 1911 at the Nizhyn Institute majoring in history and languages and later underwent post graduate studies at the Alexandrovsk Military Academy in Moscow.
+Shandruk was born in the village of Borsuky, near Kremenets in the Volhynia Governorate of Ukraine in the Russian Empire (present-day Ternopil Oblast, Ukraine).
+He completed his studies in 1911 at the Nizhyn Institute majoring in history and languages and later underwent postgraduate studies at the Alexandrovsk Military Academy in Moscow.

 Military career

-In the First World War Shandruk was the commander of the IIIrd Battalion of the 232nd Reserve Infantry Regiment of the Russian Imperial Army.
-With the outbreak of the Russian Revolution he joined the Ukrainian National Republic in its struggle against both White and Red Russian forces.
-He was successively in command of the Zaporozhian Independent Rifle Battalion, the 9th Infantry Regiment and the 1st Recruit Regiment of the Ukrainian National Republic forces.
+In the First World War Shandruk was the commander of the 3rd Battalion of the 232nd Reserve Infantry Regiment of the Russian Imperial Army.
+With the outbreak of the Russian Revolution, he joined the Ukrainian National Republic in its struggle against both White and Red Russian forces.
+He was successively in command of the Zaporozhian Independent Rifle Battalion, the 9th Infantry Regiment, and the 1st Recruit Regiment of the Ukrainian National Army.
 After the reorganization of the army in 1920, he led the 4th Brigade of the 3rd Infantry Division.
-After the failed Kiev Offensive and the subsequent collapse of the Ukrainian National republic, he was interned in Kalisz, Poland together with the remaining Ukrainian soldiers.
-He testified for Symon Petliura at Schwartzbard trial along with Mykola Shapoval, and Oleksandr Shulhin.
+After the failed Kiev offensive and the subsequent collapse of the Ukrainian National Republic, he was interned in Kalisz, Poland, together with the remaining Ukrainian soldiers.
+He testified for Symon Petliura at Schwartzbard trial along with Mykola Shapoval and Oleksandr Shulhin.

 Until 1936, he worked in different positions for the Ukrainian National Republic government in exile initially led by Symon Petliura.
-In 1936 he joined the Polish Army, after which he obtained further training in the Wyższa Szkoła Wojenna (Military Academy).
-Upon the completion of his training he accepted a commission and was promoted to the rank of major in the Polish Army.
+In 1936 he joined the Polish Army, after which he obtained further training in the Higher War School.
+Upon the completion of his training, he accepted a commission and was promoted to the rank of major in the Polish Army.
+In 1937, Shandruk started working as a double agent for both Nazi Germany and Poland.

-As a colonel he fought in the Polish Army in September 1939.
-On September 23 Colonel Shandruk rescued the 19th Polish brigade from annihilation in a trap.
-After the war he received the Virtuti Militari cross from Władysław Anders for this action.
+As a colonel, he fought in the Polish Army in September 1939.
+On 23 September Colonel Shandruk rescued the 19th Polish brigade from annihilation in a trap.
+After the war, he received the Virtuti Militari cross from Władysław Anders for this action.
 After capitulation, Shandruk, as a Polish officer, was captured and sent to a German POW Camp, from where he was later released due to his injuries.
 After falling ill, he was arrested by the Gestapo but set free before the Germans attacked the Soviet Union.

-From 1940 till 1944 he worked as a cinema manager in Skierniewice.
-During this time he was employing and giving shelter to Polish underground members, hunted by the Gestapo.
+Shandruk began working for the intelligence section of the Gestapo and denounced numerous Polish ex-officers and partisans who were hiding from the Germans.